SchemaPlus/schema_plus_views/README.md

 (It's of course a questionable idea for your migration files to depend on your model definitions.
 But you *can* if you want.)

+Additional options can be provided:

+* `:force => true` if there's an existing view with the given name, deletes it first.
+Note that this could fail if another view depends on it.

+* `:allow_replace => true` will use the command "CREATE OR REPLACE" when creating the view, for seamlessly redefining the view even if other views depend on it.
+It's only supported by MySQL and PostgreSQL, and each has some limitations on when a view can be replaced; see their docs for details.

 SchemaPlus::Views also arranges to include the `create_view` statements (with literal SQL) in the schema dump.

 ### Dropping views